 The blended learning model at the Saudi Electronic University achieves the ideal balance between face-to-face and e-learning activities to provide students with a diverse and integrated learning experience that includes direct lectures, simultaneous virtual lectures, and synchronous/ asynchronous electronic activities on (Blackboard).

 Global models of Blended Learning Implementation in Higher Education Institutions:

 This model is the closest to the traditional model and is based on the principle that direct education is the primary method, where the bulk of the course is delivered through face-to-face lectures while electronic elements are used in the classroom or remotely when needed to support students in order to complete certain tasks.

 2. Enriched Virtual Model

-In contrast to the technology-supported direct-to-face model, virtual distance learning is the foundation of this model.
+In contrast to the supplemented face-to-face model, virtual distance learning is the foundation of this model.
 All expected activities occur in an electronic learning environment.
 These include peer-to-peer learning, reading, Communication and discussion in this form is conducted via electronic channels.
 Traditional classroom classes are not eliminated in this model.
 Additional lectures / sessions may be used on campus to provide additional support such as workshops.

 In this model, learning is self-directed by students in an electronic environment where content and educational activities are provided.
-The student has a high degree of control over the learning process, where he / she can learn according to his / her own pace, and staff provide on-campus support and guidance Such as small study groups, individual lessons, etc., in a flexible framework that meets the needs of students as they progress in curriculum and learning content
+The student has a high degree of control over the learning process, where he / she can learn according to his / her own pace.
+Staff provides on-campus support and guidance, such as small study groups, individual lessons, etc., in a flexible framework that meets the needs of students as they progress in curriculum and learning content.

 4. Selective Model A La Carte Model